NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Bounces the opponent much closer to Jirobo, allowing him to hit 5B in situations where it used to not reach far enough
     - JB DIR change removed (TODO: vanilla?)
 - JA
-    - 13 damage from 8
+    - Damage increased from 8 to 13
-    - 2 chip damage from 1
     - Pushes on block
     - Strong power from medium
     - Bounces opponent
     - Stone appears 4 frames faster
-- 5Y damage reduced from 22 to 20
+- 5Y damage decreased from 22 to 20
 - 2Y added
 - JY
     - Added